Artists have always connected nature and art. From Earth Works to modernity - these are the creative approaches

 Author: Elisabeth Kolkar

-Thematically speaking, art and nature have a long, shared history.
-From the depiction of the landscape on ancient Egyptian tombs to Roman frescoes and works from the Middle Ages.
-Especially since the Renaissance, artists have developed a special fascination for nature.
-Whether painting, sculpture or architecture, nature became a constant source of ideas.
-While it did solely serve as inspiration until the XNUMXth century, from then on, it started to also function as a canvas in the "Earth Works" movement.
+Thematically, have art and Nature a long shared history.
+From landscapes on ancient Egyptian tombs to Roman frescoes and works from the Middle Ages.
+Especially from the Renaissance onwards, nature exercised a special fascination artists out.
+Whether painting, sculpture or Architecture, nature became a constant as a source of ideas.
+While its content had been worked on over the centuries, it has functioned as a canvas itself since the middle of the twentieth century through the "Land Art" movement.

 Art and nature: Earth works and the use of natural resources

 Land Art, also known as "Earth Works", comes from the USA and brings sustainability and art into harmony.
-It developed in the 1960s and initially embodied a social awakening by being understood as a countermovement in the consumer-oriented art scene.
+It developed in the 1960s and initially embodied a social awakening in that it was understood as a counter-movement in the consumer-oriented art scene.
 The works of art themselves became a landscape.
 They were neither transportable, nor were they for sale in the traditional sense.
-Only natural materials such as wood, earth and sand as well as stones and water were used.
+Only natural ones were used materials like wood, earth and sand as well as stones and water.
 The result was a harmonious interplay of art and nature, with the geographical space functioning as the basis of the work of art.
-The art form pioneered today's sustainable art culture and functions as an important sustainability message for our understanding of natural art.
+The art form pioneered today's sustainable art culture and acts as an important sustainability message for our understanding of natural art.

 Copyright Diana Scherer